 - Put the mixture through a sieve, wipe down the saute pan and place the raspberry sauce back in the pan.
 Reduce the mixture by half until you get a thickened sauce.
 Then leave to cool.

 - Cream the fat until it’s really smooth, then add half the icing sugar and mix on slow until mixed in, then add the remaining icing sugar and repeat.
-Add in the blueberries and turn the mixer up to medium and mix for another couple of minutes.
+Add in the vanilla and turn the mixer up to medium and mix for another couple of minutes.

 - Divide the mixture into three separate bowls – in one bowl add 250g with 2tbsp raspberry sauce, in another bowl add 150g mixture and ½tbsp raspberry sauce and leave the remaining mixture as is.